Update: November 25, 2020

 - If you are struggling to pay your rent, you CANNOT be evicted without an Order from the LTB.
 You must first be served with a Notice of Termination, which gives you the opportunity to pay any outstanding rent within 14 days.

 - Once that 14 days expires, the landlord can apply to the LTB for an eviction order.
-The LTB is not currently issuing eviction orders.
+The LTB has resumed issuing eviction orders.

 - However, if the LTB issues a telephone hearing it will go ahead.
 To confirm that your hearing is postponed, call the Board at 1-888-332-3234 or check for updates ONLINE.